svaarala/duktape/doc/json.rst

   { "": 123 }

-The ASCII identifier format (a subset of the Ecmascript identifier format which also allows non-ASCII characters) is::
+The ASCII identifier format (a subset of the ECMAScript identifier format which also allows non-ASCII characters) is::

   [a-zA-Z$_][0-9a-zA-Z$_]*